comfuzio/ps5-linux-loader/README.md

 You can use a M.2 SSD exclusively for Linux (which means you cannot use it for PS5 game storage).

-1. Attach the M.SSD and format it on your PS5.
+1. Attach the M.2 SSD by following the [official guide](https://www.playstation.com/en-us/support/hardware/ps5-install-m2-ssd).
+2. **VERY IMPORTANT**: If you used the M2.
+SSD for games before, reformat it on the PS5 under `Settings` → `Storage` → `M.2 SSD Storage`.
-2. Boot Linux on your PS5 and run these commands to initialize your M.2:
+3. Boot Linux on your PS5 and run these commands to initialize your M.2:

 ```bash
 cd ps5-linux-tools